Creating and Running a Webman Project in ServBay

 table exist.

-- A: Make sure MySQL and PostgreSQL are running in ServBay.
-Double-check
+- A: Confirm MySQL and PostgreSQL are running in ServBay.
+Check that your settings (host, port, database, username, password) in

-- A: Confirm Memcached and Redis are running in ServBay.
-Check that the connection addresses and ports (
+- A: Ensure Memcached and Redis are running in ServBay.
+Check connection host and port in

-are correct.
-Make sure your PHP version has thememcached
+by default).
+Confirm your PHP version has enabled thememcached

 andredis

-- A: Confirm Memcached and Redis are running in ServBay.
-Check that the connection addresses and ports (
+- A: Ensure Memcached and Redis are running in ServBay.
+Check connection host and port in

-By following the steps above, you've successfully created, configured, and run a basic Webman project in the ServBay local development environment.
-You learned how to quickly set up a Webman development environment using ServBay's all-in-one toolkit and integrated database and caching features.
-The high performance of Webman, combined with the convenience of ServBay, provides you with powerful support for asynchronous PHP application development.
-We hope this guide helps you make the most of ServBay and Webman to build outstanding web applications.
+Following these steps, you’ve successfully created, configured, and run a basic Webman project locally in the ServBay development environment.
+You’ve learned how to quickly set up Webman with ServBay’s all-in-one services and integrate database and caching functionality.
+Webman’s high performance paired with ServBay’s convenience gives your asynchronous PHP development a powerful boost.
+We hope this guide enables you to build outstanding web applications using ServBay and Webman.